efficient/libcuckoo/README.md

 and then include `<libcuckoo/city_hasher.hh>`, which is a wrapper for CityHash compatible with the `std::hash` type.

+There is also a C wrapper around the table that can be leveraged to use `libcuckoo` in a C program.
+The interface consists of a template header and implementation file that can be used to generate instances of the hashtable for different key-value types.

 See the `examples` directory for a demonstration of all of these features.

 Tests